 Organizations themselves, meanwhile, have mostly responded well to employees’ changing needs, with 58% of respondents saying they’d been equipped with the necessary tools to work effectively from home.

-Looking forward, more than six in 10 employees said they were eager to carry on working remotely, and would support.
+Looking forward, more than six in 10 employees said they were eager to carry on working remotely, and would support government policies that encourage a hybrid work environment.
 With the upcoming UK Employment Bill expected to introduce new policies around flexible working, UK workers seem optimistic about a greater emphasis on work-life balance in their professional lives moving forward.

 SEE: COVID vaccination policy (TechRepublic Premium)